cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/account-setup/create-account.md

 ## Best practices

-If you are creating an account for your team or a business, we recommend that choose an email alias or distribution list for your **Email**, such as `cloudflare@example.com`.
+If you are creating an account for your team or a business, we recommend choosing an email alias or distribution list for your **Email**, such as `cloudflare@example.com`.

 This email address is the main point of contact for your Cloudflare billing, usage notifications, and account recovery.